 You never know when disaster might strike your community, whether it’s a natural or man-made critical incident.
 Taking the right steps toward readiness can help maintain operations in routine operations or in the worst of times – and potentially save the lives of patients, staff, and people in your community.

-For tips on Critical Incident Planning, check out our eBook – What’s Your Plan? – 5 Steps to Prepare for Critical Incidents.
+For tips on Critical Incident Planning, check out our eBook – What’s Your Plan? – 5 Steps for Emergency Preparedness.